 Graf Von Faber-Castel

 Carbon Black, Cobalt Blue, Moss Green, Stove Grey, Garnet Red, Violet Blue, Midnight Blue, Deep Sea Green, Hazelnut Brown, Garnet Red

-Near the end of 2013 the inks from Graf Von Faber Castel started to appear on the market.
+Near the end of 2013 the inks from Graf Von Faber Castell started to appear on the market.
 I was luck to be in my local pen store when their stock had just recently arrived.
 Already the Stone Grey had sold out.

 The inks come in a gorgeous oblong 75 ml art deco bottle.
 I think I would have preferred a black cap on the bottle, but the packaging of this ink is excellent.
 The bottle has an enlarged base so it sits very securely on the desk.
 While I like the look of the bottle, it does not have the little indent in the bottom of the bottle as found with the iroshizuku inks.
 That little indent allows the nib to sit just a little lower in the bottle and helps to fill the pen when the ink level gets low.
 It also does not have the multiple sides that say the standby Waterman ink bottle has.
 I use that feature a lot when filling up pens after the bottle is half-empty or less.
 But it is a beautiful bottle.